 Seulgi (강슬기/Kang Seulgi)

 This girl, Seulgi (21), reminds me of Girls’ Generation’s leader, Kim Taeyeon.
 Apart from the fact that they kind of look alike, Seulgi seems boyish yet very passionate about singing.
-It’s not that I have something against Korean girls who do aegyo a lot, but I appreciate it that Seulgi doesn’t.
+Also, I don’t have anything against Korean girls who do aegyo a lot but I appreciate it that Seulgi doesn’t.

 Wendy (손승완/Son Seungwan)

 Wendy (21), to me, is the member with “the ethereal beauty.”
-That might sound exaggerated to some, but I was smitten when I saw this scene from the “Ice Cream Cake” music video:
+That might sound exaggerated to some, but I was smitten when I saw this scene from the ICC music video:

-However, I didn’t see her as my “Red Velvet bias” at first because as I mentioned, I was more into Irene back then.
+At first I didn’t see her as my “Red Velvet bias” since I was initially more into Irene.
 But when I saw how natural she is in front of the camera, ugh, my loyalty shifted!
-Her face makes her look girly and lady-like, but watch her speak, then you’ll be proven otherwise.
-And there’s nothing negative about that at all, because in fact, her care-free attitude and her confidence make her even more charming.
+Her face makes her look girly and lady-like, but watch her speak then you’ll be proven otherwise.
+There’s nothing negative about that at all.
+In fact it’s her care-free attitude and confidence that make her even more charming.

 Looking forward to more

-To be very honest, I didn’t see this one coming—me becoming fond of SM’s nine months old girl group, Red Velvet.
-But since it’s there, I mean the fondness that effortlessly sneaked its way inside my system, I guess the best that I can do about it is nurture it and see what’s more in store for me in this new yet emerging fandom.
-Though I don’t see myself fangirling hard for this group, (when I say hard I mean to the extent that I check fan-owned sites about them every day—as what I did with TVXQ!), I will definitely be looking forward to their next projects and I will surely enjoy those as long as SM keeps up the good work.
+To be very honest I didn’t see this one coming—me becoming fond of Red Velvet.
+But since it’s here, I mean the fondness that effortlessly sneaked its way inside my system, I guess the best I can do is nurture it and see what’s more in store for me in this new yet emerging fandom.
+Though I don’t see myself fangirling hard for this group, when I say hard I mean to the extent that I check fan-owned sites about them every day—as what I did with TVXQ!, I’ll definitely look forward to their next projects and I’ll surely enjoy them as long as SM keeps up the good work.

-Anyway, as of now, everything that’s in here is all that I know about Red Velvet, but who knows?
-The next time that they come here, I might just find myself grabbing a front row seat to their show. 😉
+Anyway, as of now, everything that’s in here is all I know about Red Velvet… but who knows?
+The next time that they come here I might just find myself grabbing a front row seat to their show. 😉